jxpsert/guide/guide/popular-topics/embeds.md

 </branch>

 ::: warning
-If the images doesn't display inside the embed but outside of it, double check your syntax to make sure it's as shown above.
+If the image doesn't display inside the embed but outside of it, double check your syntax to make sure it's as shown above.
 :::

 ## Using an embed object